sister-software/keywork/site/docs/overview/index.md

 - Your application routing logic is too complex for Cloudflare Pages
 - You'd like to use Workers KV as a NoSQL database like MongoDB or Firebase

-**Keywork** is a batteries-included, _magic-free_, library for building web apps on Cloudflare Workers.

 ## Features

 - 💪 Written in TypeScript